 District of Columbia (D.C.)
 Baptist Convention Scholarship

 The DCBC Foundation will consider scholarship requests from students who are or at the time of enrollment in seminary were active members of a cooperative DCBC church.
 Students must show financial need, be enrolled full-time, study towards their first graduate degree, be preparing for full-time ministry, and maintain a 2.75 GPA.
-Applications for fall scholarships must be received by May 1 and spring scholarship applications must be received by September 1.
-Summer scholarships are not available.
 For more information, visit www.dcbaptist.org or contact the School of Divinity Office of Admissions.

 The Adrienne M. and Charles Shelby Rooks Fellowship for Racial and Ethnic Theological Students

 The Adrienne M. and Charles Shelby Rooks Fellowship for Racial and Ethnic Theological Students was established to support the seminary education of members of the United Church of Christ from racial and ethnic groups underrepresented in the tradition who are committed to serving the United Church of Christ and who are enrolled in a school of theology accredited by the Association of Theological Schools in the United States and Canada.
 Grants are made to both full-time and part-time students and range from $500 to $5000 annually.
 Grants may be renewed.
-Applications must be submitted by March 1 for the following academic year.
 For more information, please contact The Adrienne M. and Charles Shelby Rooks Fellowship at 216-736-3865; 866-822-8224, ext.
 3848.